Human Electrophysiology Facility

 The HEF consists of a 1260 sq-ft suite including a preparation room, two data collection rooms, a computer lab, and a conference room suite.
 The facility is equipped with high-density and low-density EEG systems that can be used with infants, children, and adults.
 The facility is also configured to support a range of data analysis methods, including standard tools for EEG and ERP, and specialized tools for cortical source localization.

 The Human Electrophysiology Facility (HEF) is equipped with two high-density (128-channel), high-impedance EEG systems that can be used with infants, children, and adults.
-A low-density (32-channel), low impedance system is also available for specialized applications and for comparison of data across methods of acquisition.
+A new low-density (32-channel), low impedance system can be used with children and adults.

 A three-dimensional motion tracking and digitizing system is available for use with both systems, to provide highly accurate localization of electrodes for use in cortical source localization.